Michael Coteau

 Michael Joseph Coteau is a Canadian politician who has served as the member of Parliament (MP) for Scarborough—Woburn in the House of Commons of Canada since 2025, having previously represented Don Valley East from 2021 to 2025.

 From 2011 to 2021, Coteau represented Don Valley East in the Legislative Assembly of Ontario as a member of the Ontario Liberal Party.
 He held several cabinet positions under Premier Kathleen Wynne from 2013 to 2018, including Citizenship and Immigration, Tourism, Culture and Sport and Community and Social Services.
 Coteau was one of seven Liberals elected in the 2018 Ontario election and later ran in the 2020 Ontario Liberal Party leadership election, finishing second.
 He resigned his provincial seat in 2021 to enter federal politics.

 Background

 Coteau was born in Huddersfield, England.
 His father is from Carriacou, Grenada and his mother, Sandra, was from Yorkshire, England.
-He came to Canada with his parents in 1976 and grew up in social housing in Flemingdon Park in North York.
+He moved to Canada with his parents in 1976 and grew up in social housing in Flemingdon Park in North York.
 Coteau's family was low-income and he had to borrow the money needed to cover his university application fee from a friend's father.
 After graduating from Leaside High School, he attended Carleton University and received a degree in history and political science.

 After graduation, he taught English in South Korea.

+At the time of the 2025 Canadian federal election, he lived in Scarborough, Ontario.